pierre-scality/scalws-tools/README.md

 These commands allow you to manage the lifecycle of your VMs.

-- `start <expression>`: Starts all VMs matching the regular expression.
+- `start <expression>`: Starts all VMs matching the string
-- `stop <expression>`: Stops all VMs matching the regular expression.
+- `stop <expression>`: Stops all VMs matching the string
-- `terminate <expression>`: Terminates all VMs matching the regular expression.
+- `terminate <expression>`: Terminates all VMs matching string

+The regex is matching the full string against all vm.

 Example:
 ```bash